Noiredd/PEGAS/docs/tutorial.md

 * separation of the strap-on boosters,
 * jettisoning the payload fairing,
 * rolling to given attitude,
-* throttle (only in the atmospheric ascent phase)\*,
+* throttle (only in the atmospheric ascent phase),
-* shutdown of a specific engine,
+* shutdown of a specific engine (by tag),
 * execution of custom functions (kOS [delegates](http://ksp-kos.github.io/KOS_DOC/language/delegates.html)).

-See the reference to all possible events and how to use them.
+See the [reference](reference.md#sequence) for a list all possible events and how to use them.

 As you see, both `sequence` and `vehicle` can cause a staging (equivalent to hitting spacebar).
 The main difference between `vehicle` staging and `sequence`, is that vehicle staging events are bound to the *physical parameters of the vehicle* (how much fuel does a stage have, how fast does it consume it => when does the next stage activate), while `sequence` events are bound directly to time (counted from lift-off).
 For this reason, you must pay attention that your timed events be properly aligned in the in-game staging sequence, with respect to the staging events.